dylan-lang/dylan-programming-book/source/usr-class.rst

 difficult to see which language construct is ending.

 .. index::
-   single: type constraints; of slots
+   single: type constraint; of slots

 The type constraint of a slot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~